Chaste Tree | A Sacred Tree Dedicated to Mediterranean Temples

 Fertilizer

-Apply slow-release fertilizer in spring to encourage healthy growth.
-Avoid over-fertilizing.
+Apply a slow-release fertilizer in spring to encourage healthy growth.
+Avoid over-fertilization.

 Pruning

-Prune during winter dormancy to shape the plant and remove dead or crowded branches.
-Good airflow prevents diseases.
+Prune during the dormant winter season to shape the tree.
+Remove dead or crowded branches to improve airflow and prevent pests or diseases.

 Conclusion